ybkim95/ybkim95.github.io/xai.md

               </div>
             </div>
             <img src="/assets/images/aamas_1.png" alt="aamas-1"><br><br>
-            Proposed framework for evaluating the learned representation (Grad-CAM) with modified Optical Flow and skeleton information combined Semantic Segmentation as references.
-With the fine-tuned models, we generate Grad-CAM for each video clip and evaluate its quality.
+            We propose a framework for evaluating the learned representation (Grad-CAM) with modified Optical Flow and skeleton information combined Semantic Segmentation as references.
+With the fine-tuned models (on publicly available dataset such as Kinetics-400), we generate Grad-CAM for each video clip and evaluate its quality.
 We calculate the evaluation score based on two sub-scores (semantic-based and motion-based) which are obtained by applying mutual information and cross-entropy.
             <br><br><br>
             <div style="max-width:900px; word-wrap:break-word; font-size:24px; font-weight:bold">
               <div align="left">